 Contrary to what you might think, Madrid doesn’t have a lot of good hotels.
 Actually, apart from the Ritz, big international luxury hotel chains totally eschew Spain’s capital.
 A very bad decision, if you ask me.

 That being said, I found one hotel that is both not very expensive and probably the best place to stay in Madrid.
 I am talking about the Dear Hotel at Plaza de España.
 The hotel has the most amazing rooftop terrace, with an equally amazing roof top pool.
 But it is also located very close to the Royal Palace (you can actually see it from the pool), the Temple of Debod.
 Prado, Plaza Major are only two or three metro stations away, and there is a metro station right at the entrance of the hotel.

 I also looooved the breakfast at the rooftop bar.
 So yes, despite just having 4 stars, I am a big fan of the hotel.
 But obviously, you are free to pick a cheaper (or more expensive) alternative.
 If you pick anything roughly in between Royal Palace a Prado, you will be fine.
 This is, by common acceptance, the best area to stay in Madrid.
 There are beautiful bars and shops everywhere.
 Trust me ?

 When to visit Madrid

 Don’t ask me why, but I always seem to end up visiting Madrid in April.
-But to be quite fair with you, that is also the best time to visit Madrid.
+But to be quite fair this is also the best time to visit Madrid.
 Madrid’s climate is quite moderate in winter, and chokingly hot in summer.
 Which means the transition months are your best option.
 March to June and September and October are both very good reasons to visit Spain’s capital.
 As not all of the top tourist attractions are indoors, it really pays off to plan ahead.
 Walking along the Grand Vía at 40° Celsius in July really is not one of the top things to do in Madrid.
 That being said, Spain is always worth a visit.
 If you plan to stay longer, here’s a beautiful one-week Spain itinerary, you might want to check out!